-Episode 163 Clip 1: The Biden administration's lawless attitude on vaccines.
+Episode 163 Highlight 1: The Biden administration's lawless attitude on vaccines.

-Episode 163 Clip 2: "Deformed" statutes sound ominous.
+Episode 163 Highlight 2: "Deformed" statutes sound ominous.

-Episode 163 Clip 4: "Hey, wait a minute."
+Episode 163 Highlight 4: "Hey, wait a minute."
 Bill Walton, former corporate chieftain, on what he looked for when searching for members of boards of directors.